Monday, December 14, 2009

 You are the best judge..

+As I have not much to think about during these holidays, those trifles occupy my mind and I keep thinking about ways to display myself as the BEST.
 BEST??..BEST??.....thats where I get kiboshed, get hindered by my thoughts....not allowing me to think further.
 What is the definition for BEST???....(only that question comes in my mind).
 Is it the state of self satisfaction of having accomplished something or is it the satisfaction of the people around(apparently counsellors).
 Is it enough if only I know that I am good enough to accomplish some task X or should I make others feel that I am competent enough to run that show??.
 Definitely proving oneself before others is a must.
 But proving is different from trumpeting.
 These counsellors with their pack of conventions expect this trumpeting from us.
 But a good leader would never display himself in an ostentatious manner.

 So I decided, let these advices take a parallel path while I extract from them only those key points which I feel are true and leave the rest to reflect on them.